 While this data is preliminary, they make some important points worth considering.
 Standard urine cultures do NOT detect fungal infections.
 Could this be a missing link for the cause of many flares?
 If an additional study supports these early MAPP Network findings, patients with flares may soon be tested for fungal infections and, if necessary, treated with anti-fungals.

 #1 – Testing For Yeast – It’s much too soon to make any blanket statements about treating flares with anti-candida medication but I think you should familiarize yourself with other symptoms of fungal infection.
-If you do notice a correlation (i.e. vaginal itching, discharge etc.) along with your bladder symptoms, there’s no harm in asking your physician to do a swab to rule it out!
+If you do notice a correlation (i.e. vaginal itching, discharge etc.) along with your bladder symptoms, there’s no harm in asking your physician to do a swab to rule it out or to ask for Next Generation Urine Testing.
 Here are two links that can help you learn more about the symptoms of candida.

 #2 – Consider a Probiotic – Fungi are naturally controlled through the good bacteria in the gut.
 When these bacteria are disrupted through the use of antibiotics, fungi can thrive.
 Using a daily probiotic can help restore and maintain a healthy gut biome.
 There are many brands on the market but we like Culturelle and Solgar’s Advanced Acidophilus!